Amazon Rainforest, Pantanal Wetlands, Iguazu Falls & Stunning Beaches

 Planning a holiday to Brazil Holidays?
 Our experts share advice on everything from what to pack, when to go, to tips for families, covering the questions we get asked the most.

-How long should I stay in Brazil?
+How long should I spend in Brazil?

 When is the best time to visit Brazil?